-Receivables represent amounts due to the Agency related to the Regional Disposal Project and membership dues of non-RDP organizations who are members as well as a 2019 receivable from the waste hauler, in the amount of \$22,405.
-The Agency anticipates collecting 100% of the 2019 and 2018 amounts due.
+Receivables represent amounts due to the Agency related to the Regional Disposal Project, membership dues of non-RDP organizations who are members, and receivables from their waste hauler for fees.
+The Agency anticipates collecting 100% of the amounts due.
 No allowance for doubtful accounts has been recorded.